Offset Tracker Mortgages Explained

 Yes, this might be viable for the right kind of borrower, but there are risks involved, so you should always speak to a professional advisor before considering this option.
 Interest-only mortgages exist so you can benefit from lower monthly repayments, and if you’re offsetting that against any significant savings, and your tracker rate is good, you could end up with an attractive deal.

-However, these mortgages are usually more expensive and harder to get hold of.
-You will need a repayment vehicle, might need a higher deposit and some lenders ask for a higher income requirement too, so it’s not without its challenges.
+However, these mortgages are usually more expensive and more complicated to obtain.
+You will need a repayment vehicle and might need a higher deposit, and some lenders ask for a higher income requirement, so it’s not without its challenges.

 Speak to a broker who specialises in offset tracker mortgages